Capital Program

 Funding sources

-The Australian Government Capital Grants Program (CGP) and Queensland State Government Capital Assistance Scheme (SCAS) provides funding to eligible independent schools to construct, convert, refurbish and upgrade school facilities.
+The Australian Government Capital Grants Program (CGP) and State Government Capital Assistance Scheme (SCAS) provides funding to eligible independent schools to construct, convert, refurbish and upgrade school facilities.

 Each Program/Scheme has its own set of guidelines.
 While different, each has a similar intent concerning focus and eligibility.
+There are instances where either Australian Government or State guidelines will dictate how capital assistance will be allocated.

 Key contacts